Sex education: England and Wales

 Some schools actively choose to deliver age appropriate relationship and sex education from Early Years Foundation Stage, which include the differences between boys and girls, naming body parts, what areas of the body are private and should not be touched unless the child is happy and gives consent.

-Following sustained political pressure, in March 2017 it was announced by the Department for Education (DofE) that from September 2019, Relationship Education (RE) in primary schools and Relationship and Sex Education (RSE) in secondary schools will be made mandatory in England by the UK government.
-The existing category of SRE (Sex and Relationship Education) is now referred to as RSE (Relationship and Sex Education) by the British government.
+Following sustained political pressure, in March 2017 it was announced by the Department for Education (DfE) that from September 2019, Relationship Education (RE) in primary schools and Relationship and Sex Education (RSE) in secondary schools would be made mandatory in England by the UK government.
+The existing category of SRE (Sex and Relationships Education) is now referred to as RSE (Relationship and Sex Education) by the British government.

-A consultation was held by the DofE from 19 December 2017 to 12 February 2018 to inform the updated guidelines that will be released before the new mandatory subject being added to the curriculum in England in 2019.
+Since September 2020, all primary age schoolchildren and up in England are taught Relationships and Health Education.
+Relationships education includes the follow topics: families and people who care for me; caring friendships; respectful relationships; online relationships; and being safe.
+By the end of primary school, pupils have also learned the following from their health education: mental wellbeing; internet safety and harms; physical health and fitness; healthy eating; facts and risks associated with drugs, alcohol and tobacco; health and prevention; basic first aid; and the changing adolescent body.
+At secondary school, pupils' understanding of health is developed with an increased focus on areas like drugs, alcohol, intimate relationships and sex, and how to have positive and health sexual relationships.

+Students cannot be withdrawn from Relationships Education, but they can be withdrawn by their parents from the sexual health part of the curriculum if the headteacher grants this request.
+Schools must respect the parents' request to withdraw their child up to and until three terms before the child turns 16.
+If the child wishes to receive sex education after this point, the school is expected to make arrangements to offer it.

 Scotland

-The main sex education programme in Scotland is Healthy Respect, which focuses not only on the biological aspects of reproduction but also on relationships and emotions.
-Education about contraception and sexually transmitted diseases are included in the programme as a way of encouraging good sexual health.
-In response to a refusal by Catholic schools to commit to the programme, however, a separate sex education programme has been developed for use in those schools.
-Funded by the Scottish Government, the programme Called to Love focuses on encouraging children to delay sex until marriage, and does not cover contraception, and as such is a form of abstinence-only sex education.
+The main sex education program in Scotland is Healthy Respect, which focuses not only on the biological aspects of reproduction but also on relationships and emotions.
+Education about contraception and sexually transmitted diseases are included in the program as a way of encouraging good sexual health.
+In response to a refusal by Catholic schools to commit to the program, however, a separate sex education program has been developed for use in those schools.
+Funded by the Scottish Government, the program Called to Love focuses on encouraging children to delay sex until marriage, and does not cover contraception, and as such is a form of abstinence-only sex education.